lhcb-bicocca/documentation/docs/source/shifts/datamanager_shiftleader.rst

 Activity
 ~~~~~~~~

-“Activity” defines the configuration settings - “recipe” - which will be
+"Activity" defines the configuration settings - "recipe" - which will be
 applied by all sub-systems on Configure.
 The Activity contains the
 global run settings

-**CONFIGURATION STEPS (before starting a Run)** 1.
-Select the
+**CONFIGURATION STEPS (before starting a Run)**
+1. Select the
-Sub-Systems & Sub-Detectors Included (normally ALL for Physics) 2.
+Sub-Systems & Sub-Detectors Included (normally ALL for Physics)
-Choose/check the “Activity” (Will be communicated) 3.
-Check the “Trigger
+2. Choose/check the "Activity" (Will be communicated)
-Config” (Will be communicated) 4.
-Check Data Destin./Type (“Automatic”
+3. Check the "Trigger Config" (Will be communicated)
+4. Check Data Destin./Type ("Automatic" for Physics)
-for Physics) 5.
-Switch_ON AutoPilot 6.
-Look at “Messages”
+5. Switch_ON AutoPilot 6.
+Look at "Messages"

 Some Tips: Configuring & Starting a RUN
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~